Online Natural Dye Sources

 Teresinha Roberts (based in the UK) has assembled a very informative website for growing and using dye plants.
 She has a wealth of information and a lot of useful links.

-A fun site with a lot of good information about woad, which is one of two plants that can be grown in our climate that produce the same blue as indigo (a tropical and sub-tropical plant, alas).
+A fun site with a lot of good information about woad, which can be grown in my climate in the Northeastern USA.